PERC Solar Cell Technology Guide

 Light-induced degradation (LID)

-Like other solar cells, PERC cells are also subject to efficiency loss from leaking “stray” currents.
-Improved encapsulation materials and design, plus better grounding systems, can help reduce the effects of PID.
+PERC cells also lose efficiency to stray leaking currents.
+Improved encapsulation materials and better grounding systems reduce PID.

 Heat accumulation

-The rear layer in PERC cells traps more light than traditional solar cells, which can increase the temperature of the cell and reduce efficiency and longevity.
+The rear layer traps more light than a traditional cell, which raises cell temperature and can cut efficiency and longevity.

 Who manufactures PERC solar cells?

-Top PERC solar cell manufacturers like LONGi, JA Solar, and JinkoSolar offer high-efficiency PV modules for residential and utility applications.
-Manufacturers use a combination of bifacial cells, light-trapping layers, and laser contact openings in various products.
+LONGi, JA Solar, and JinkoSolar lead PERC manufacturing, producing high-efficiency modules for residential and utility installations.
+Their product lines combine bifacial cells, light-trapping layers, and laser contact openings.

 ManufacturerTechnology HighlightsPrimary MarketsNotable Features